claeis/ili2db/README.md

 # ili2db Suite

-Ili2db is a suite of tools for relational databases like postgres, oracle and mysql, aimed to manage interlis 2 language for the definition of data model.
+Ili2db is a suite of tools for relational databases like postgres, oracle and mysql, aimed to manage Interlis 2 language for the definition of data model.

 ## Table of contents